I spoke to a business owner last week whose business had been hit with ransomware.

 The five steps above will give you a good start, but if you’d like to ensure that your business has an effective plan in place, it’s usually helpful to work with consultants.

-Disaster recovery consultants can help you to audit your systems so that you know what your requirements are and what your goals should be.
+St. Louis disaster recovery consultants can help you to audit your systems so that you know what your requirements are and what your goals should be.
 They can also help you to select the right technical solutions, then implement, test, and optimize them so that they’re working the way you need them to be.
 Finally, they can help you to design processes that ensure your organization’s response to a disaster is efficient.

 At ATB Technologies, we’ve been helping St. Louis businesses to implement disaster recovery solutions for over two decades.